How @iBizAfrica is helping entrepreneurs turn their innovations into successful businesses

 Share this

-Dr. Seville introduced IT training at Strathmore University, where they had been training students and equipping them with essential life skills for a long time.
-However, he realized that although some students had interesting innovations, they found it challenging to turn these innovations into viable businesses.
-To address this, he established an incubator with the mission to mentor and support students, provide guidance, and, if possible, offer access to capital.
+Dr Sevilla was a lecturer at Strathmore University and for many years they had been training students and equipping them with essential life skills, however, he realized that although some students had interesting innovations, they found it challenging to turn these innovations into viable businesses.
+To address this, he established an incubator with a mission to mentor and support students, provide guidance, and, if possible, offer access to capital.

 At the Incubation Center, they provide entrepreneurs with mentorship, coaching, and technical support to help them move along and eventually come up with successful ventures.
-They look at ideas that entrepreneurs have and try to guide them to get business out of these ideas.
-For instance, a couple of young people at the incubator realized the pain of managing the data of MPESA where you keep doing transactions, and then at the end of the month, you want to know how much you have to spend, how much is left to do business, how much was personal.
+They look at entrepreneurs’ ideas and try to guide them to get business out of these ideas.
+For instance, a couple of young people at the incubator realized the pain of managing the data of MPESA where you keep doing transactions.
+Then at the end of the month, you want to know how much you have to spend, how much is left to do business, and how much is personal.
 And then to collect the data you have to go through all the SMSs, and this was very complicated.
-So @ibizAfrica and some local entrepreneurs came up with a pretty good idea of how to collect that data and then present it in a way that can be managed.
-They came up with a solution which later they, sold to Safaricom and this has now led to all the apps that make it much easier to handle information and customer transactions.
+So @iBizAfrica and the entrepreneurs came up with a pretty good idea of how to collect that data and then present it in a way that can be managed.
+They came up with a solution which they later, sold to Safaricom and this has now led to all the apps that make it much easier to handle information and customer transactions.

 The Centre also supports startups by providing seed funding through strategic project partnerships with various stakeholders, such as government entities, NGOs, private sector companies, and development finance institutions.
 The center has partnered with several companies such as Kenya Airways, Safaricom, and KENIA, to promote local developers.